 Good morning!
 I'm Shane Koob!

-Our Senior Spotlight this week shines on Tim Lind.
-Here to tell you about him is Amanda Shaw.
+Our Senior Spotlight this week shines on our Homecoming King and Queen.
+Here to tell you about Brian Capesius and Marisa Spain is Michelle Kollasch.

 That's the "Bear Facts" for this week.
-Thanks for listening, and be sure to join us again next week for more news from Bishop Garrigan High School.
+Thanks for joining us, and be sure to listen in again next week for more news from Bishop Garrigan High School.

 "Bear Facts" Home Page